amabdallah/Test/docs/DataValues.md

 ***9. Equations (to be added soon)***<p>
 This table could reference attributes at a partcicular node or link instance to other attributes at the same instance or other instances.
 For example, a reservoir release might be a function of inflow and evapotrasnpitation at the same reservoir.
 Or a reservoir release can be a function of another reservoir release.

+***Tricky ***
+The seasonal Parameter is the most complex kind of data formate becasue its data can be stored in the other kinds of data formats.For example, a seasonal parameter like Holiday and non-holiday seasons of water demand are simple.
+They can be stored as numerica parameters values like 20 cfs and 5 cfs.
+Or the same seasonal parameter data values can be soted in time sereis on an hour time step water demand during each season (holiday and non-holiday).
+The most complicated seasonal or step wise data format would be stored in a multi-comuns Array.
+An example would be the Reservoir pool zone elevation durig the months of the year.
+So the conservation pool "season name" can be the headline of one of the columns in the array.
+Then "months" could be another headline of the second column.
+Now the data values for the Months column would be the months of the year as seasons like July and September.
+The values of the "conseration" season would be the elevation of the pool or the volume of the reservoir.